top of page

 Margin Calculation

-After entering the trade, you must maintain at least $650 in your account for this position.
+After entering the trade, you must maintain at least $650 in your account to hold this position.

 Trade Outcome — Profitable